11 May 2026

 The ESPR Working Plan identifies textiles and apparel as a priority product group.
 The exact scope will be defined in the delegated act, but current research from the European Parliamentary Research Service (EPRS, 2024) and the 2025 European Commission Textile Preparatory Study points toward a wide remit, covering clothing, fashion accessories, and home textiles.

 Second-hand and vintage: Products already on the EU market before a delegated act comes into force are not required to comply retroactively.
-For new products entering circulation after the obligation date, however, resellers must ensure their customers can access the DPP.
-This includes online marketplaces and second-hand platforms, not only original brands.
+For new products entering circulation after the obligation date, resellers, including online marketplaces and second-hand platforms, must ensure that customers can access the DPP, not only original brands.

-There is one unresolved challenge here worth naming: clothing labels get cut out.
+One unresolved challenge is worth naming here: clothing labels get cut out.
 Care labels become illegible after years of washing.
 A QR code that doesn’t survive a decade of wear, resale, and alteration cannot support a circular economy.
-The durability and placement of DPP data carriers is a standardisation problem the delegated act still needs to solve and one that brands producing long-lasting clothing should be raising with their industry associations now.
+The durability and placement of DPP data carriers are standardisation problems the delegated act still needs to solve, and ones that brands producing long-lasting clothing should be raising with their industry associations now.

 No binding requirements exist yet.
 Based on the EPRS (2024) and the 2025 Commission Textile Preparatory Study, the delegated act is expected to require data across six categories: